 Building on the success of our sister event, the Exmoor Open Water Swim, our goal is to give to everyone the opportunity to swim in this beautiful lake on the edge of Dartmoor National Park – but this time, we are going long!

-Based on a single 5km loop, the course takes swimmers to the top of the lake and back.
-The 5km route will push those looking for a longer challenge (beyond our 4km swim on Exmoor) and to complete the “half marathon” equivalent of swimming.
+Based on a single 4km loop, the course takes swimmers on a tour of the lake.
+The 4km route will push those looking for a longer challenge (matching our 4km distance at Exmoor) and perfect for those training towards long distance triathlons.

-This is an event for everyone, with swimmers who either have confined their swims to pools or have yet to face the longer distances, having the option of a half loop (2.5km) swim.
-This will hopefully result in 2.5km swimmers returning to take on one of our longer courses in Exmoor or Dartmoor next year!
+This is an event for everyone, with swimmers who either have confined their swims to pools or have yet to face the longer distances, having the option of a half loop (2km) swim.
+This will hopefully result in 2km swimmers returning to take on one of our longer courses in Exmoor or Dartmoor next year!

 Why the environmental focus to this year’s event?

-With an increasing recognition of the environmental challenges that we are facing, we have teamed up with The Pickwell Foundation to encourage greater consideration for the environment as an event, and for the competitors taking part.
-In addition to recycling and zero single-use plastic containers at the event, we will be looking to minimise our impacts through supplier choice, snacks available and prizes.
-In recognition of our improvements as a business, we are proud to have been awarded Plastic Free Business status by Surfers Against Sewage as part of their Plastic Free Communities campaign.
+With an increasing recognition of the environmental challenges that we are facing, we teamed up with The Pickwell Foundation in 2018 to encourage greater consideration for the environment as an event, and for the competitors taking part – including being awarded Plastic Free Business status by Surfers Against Sewage as part of their Plastic Free Communities campaign.